-Achilles tendon ossification (ATO) is a rare condition in which calcium builds up in the tendon that attaches your heel to your lower leg.
+Achilles tendon ossification (ATO) is a in which calcium builds up in the tendon that attaches your heel to your lower leg.
 Pain and swelling in the heel and the ankle joint are the main symptoms, along with a bulge near the heel.
 It may occur on one or both sides.

 Although the cause of ATO is unknown, trauma resulting from surgery or injury can be a major contributing factor.
 Systemic diseases, metabolic syndrome, and infection may also contribute.
 One case report suggests there may be a hereditary link.

 If pain is severe or if there’s a fracture in the tendon, your doctor may recommend surgery.

 The aim of surgery for ATO is to remove the portion of the tendon where the calcium buildup (ossification) has taken place, while preserving its function.
 This may require reconstruction of the tendon.

 A recent report describes one case where dermal regenerative matrix, a material made for tissue healing, was used to help regrowth of a person’s Achilles tendon.
 After the procedure, that person wore a cast around their foot and ankle for six weeks, with changes every two weeks.

 They were then allowed to use a lower leg walker to partially bear weight on their leg.
 Within 14 weeks, they were back to walking without the help of a walker.

 Calcinosis cutis is the deposit of calcium under the skin.This can happen anywhere on the body.
 One of it can occur on the face or upper body after a case of acne.